 General Grant ESB, named after General Ulysses S. Grant and the second largest tree in the world located in Kings Canyon National Park.
-This British Style Beer pays homage to Grant’s roots to the United Kingdom and is infused and dispensed with nitrogen for a smooth malt flavor and a dense creamy head.
+This British Style Beer pays homage to Grant’s roots in the United Kingdom and is infused and dispensed with nitrogen for a smooth malt flavor and a dense creamy head.

-Lassen Ale Works, Volcanic Double IPA
+Lassen Ale Works - Volcanic Double IPA

 We ran across this brewery in the small town of Susanville California in route to Lassen Volcanic National Park.
 We stopped in for a bite to eat and found a Volcanic Double IPA!
 This beer is a true hop heads dream as they add an additional 3+ pounds of hops per barrel.

-Rogue, Pendleton Pale Ale
+Rogue - Pendleton Pale Ale